A handy reference glossary containing all the gardening terms you need to know when growing organically.

 Acidic: Soil or compost with a pH between 0 and 7.0.
 Sometimes referred to as “sour” soil by gardeners.

 Anaerobic: Not needing oxygen to grow or survive.
 Most anaerobic organisms are bacteria.
 Many of these bacteria actually die in the presence of oxygen.
 Anaerobic bacteria are prevalent in swamps, bogs, cold lakes and animal (including human) digestive tracts.
 In compost piles, anaerobic bacteria proliferate if the pile is not aerated often or at all.
-Anaerobic bacteria do decompose the organic materials in compost, but they do so slowly and coolly.
-The bad smell that emanates from a poorly aerated pile is due to the higher nitrogen content.
-Anaerobic bacteria do not break down nitrogen which causes the stink (mostly ammonia) and also the slimy texture often present in unaerated compost piles.

 Annual: A plant that completes its full life-cycle within one growing season.

 Beneficial Insect: An insect that eats or lays its eggs in other insects thereby controlling them.
+Learn more about beneficial insects here.

 Biennial: A plant that completes its full life-cycle in two growing seasons.
 It produces leaves in the first and flowers in the second.